stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 ```
 # use FastQC to visualize effects of trimming
-fastqc dros_pool_R1_fu.fastq -o fastqc_post
+fastqc dros_pool_R1_fu.fastq
 ```

-There should be a new html file in the new fastqc_post directory.
+There should be a new html file in your present directory.
 Transfer it to your computer and look at it.
 Did trimming and collapsing steps have the desired impact?

 ### <a name="section4"></a> 4.
 Filtering of host-derived reads.

 The next step in the pipeline is to remove host-derived reads.
-The host-derived reads might be interesting, but the pipeline's primary purpose is to taxonomically classify non-host reads.
+The host-derived reads might well be interesting, but the pipeline's primary purpose is to taxonomically classify non-host reads.

-The [run_pipeline_single_end script](../bin/run_pipeline_single_end) by default filters out Drosophila (fly) reads.
+The [run_pipeline_single_end script](../bin/run_pipeline_single_end) by default filters out _Drosophila_ (fly) reads.
 This is the appropriate type of host filtering for our example dataset but obviously wouldn't be the appropriate choice for most datasets.
 See [below](#section_different_host) for information about how to filtering reads from other hosts.

 The pipeline uses [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) to map the reads to the [Drosophila melanogaster reference genome](https://www.ncbi.nlm.nih.gov/genome/?term=txid7227[Organism:noexp]).
 Although these wild drosophilid flies are not necessarily _D. melanogaster_, they are closely enough related that using this reference geneome will work well (we determined this empirically).